Shaifalim02/Windows_Server_2022/README.md

 • Managing users, groups, and Organizational Units (OUs)

-# 🔹 Key Steps in the Setup Process:
+#🔹Key Steps in the Setup Process:

 • Created an Azure Virtual machine